Summary of October 19, 2000 Discrimination Task Group Meeting, Paducah, KY

 Mr. Labarraque: Yes, everywhere I have been.

-Question: Could the NRC have a site meeting between both parties to resolve
+Question: Could the NRC have a site meeting between both parties to resolve the issues quickly?

 Mr. Borchardt: We are separately evaluating an ADR process.